IMPORTANT:

 var re = /ab+c/;

-a list (map) of zero or more pairs of property names and associated values of an object, enclosed in curly braces (
+Objecta list (map) of zero or more pairs of property names and associated values of an object, enclosed in curly braces (

-).for example:
+{}).for example:

 1